 Instructions for How to Upload COVID-19 Immunization Records to Magnus Portal

-If I have been diagnosed with COVID-19 in the past, do I still need to be vaccinated?
+If I have been diagnosed with COVID-19, do I still need to be vaccinated or receive the booster?

 Yes, research has shown that immunity from the COVID-19 vaccine is more effective than the natural immunity achieved from contracting the COVID-19 disease.

-Students who have been diagnosed with COVID-19 within the last 3 months are encouraged to speak with a healthcare professional before receiving the COVID-19 vaccine to determine the appropriate timing.
+Individuals who have been diagnosed with COVID-19 are encouraged to speak with a healthcare professional before receiving the COVID-19 vaccine to determine the appropriate timing.

-What if I enroll after the August 1, 2021 due date for submitting proof of compliance with the COVID-19 vaccine requirement?
+What if I enroll after the semester due date for submitting proof of compliance with the COVID-19 vaccine requirement?

-Students who are admitted after August 1, 2021 should promptly submit their proof of vaccination (or exemption request or extension request) following admission.
-Salem will review and accept documentation for newly admitted students after the August 1 deadline.
-Newly admitted students will receive a welcome message from Magnus for this purpose.
+Students who are admitted after the semester due date should promptly submit their proof of vaccination or exemption request following admission.
+Salem will review and accept documentation for students only through the Magnus Health portal.
+Newly admitted students will receive a welcome message from Magnus Health for this purpose.

-What if I cannot be vaccinated for medical or religious reasons?
+What if I cannot be vaccinated due to medical reasons or based on religious beliefs?

-Students who need to seek an exemption for medical or religious reasons may do so pursuant to the following process:
+Individuals who need to seek an exemption for such reasons may do so pursuant to the following process:

-Religious Exemption: If the bona fide religious beliefs of a student (or the parent/ guardian if under age 18) are contrary to the COVID-19 immunization requirement, the student may seek an exemption to the requirement through the submission of a written statement of their bona fide religious beliefs and opposition to the immunization requirement.
-Students requesting a religious exemption must complete the COVID-19 Vaccine Exemption Form.
+Religious Exemption: If the bona fide religious beliefs of an individual (or the parent/guardian if under age 18) are contrary to the COVID-19 immunization requirement, the individual may seek an exemption to the requirement through the submission of a written statement of their bona fide religious beliefs and opposition to the immunization requirement.
+Individuals requesting a religious exemption must complete the COVID-19 Vaccine Exemption Form.

 All exemption requests are subject to review and approval by Salem Academy and College and may require additional specialty evaluation as part of that process.